Ambika-cyber/Stay-Fit-App/index.md

 This is android based application, which is developed for the people to maintain their healthy lifestyle of body as well as mind by doing exercise and meditation.

-### Services

-#### 1. Excercise Section
+## Project Description

+This is android based application, which is developed for the people to maintain their healthy lifestyle of body as well as mind by doing exercise and meditation.
+There are two section in app.

-- In this section user can learn surya namaskar from the pictures and animation.
+1. Excercise - In this section user can see the surya namaskar steps and their animation.
+By watching the steps user can learn surya namskar excercise.

-#### 2. Meditaion Section
-- In this section, user can do meditation by listening the music and setting the timer.
+2. Meditation - In this section there are 2 types of meditation - morning meditation and evening meditation, by listening the music user and setting the timer user can do meditation.
+.

 ### Technology Used